weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 This is the source code of the paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" accepted at Euro-Par '16.

+Update (30 Nov.
+2016): This algorithm has been improved to support both forward and backward substitution, and multiple right-hand sides.
+See [https://github.com/bhSPARSE/Benchmark_SpTRSM_using_CSC](https://github.com/bhSPARSE/Benchmark_SpTRSM_using_CSC) for a newer version of this work.

 Update (25 Feb.
 2016): An OpenCL version has been added.

 <br><hr>